 2026 Design Trends: The 4 Window & Door Styles Defining the Year

-As we move into 2026, the trend isn’t just about style; it’s about longevity.
-With economic conditions remaining tight, homeowners are moving away from “cheap and cheerful” upgrades and investing in high-specification Aluminium and Timber that add permanent value to the home.
+As we move into 2026, the primary trend isn’t just about surface style; it is heavily focused on structural longevity.
+With economic conditions remaining tight, homeowners are aggressively moving away from “cheap and cheerful” temporary plastic upgrades and officially investing in high-specification Aluminium and engineered Timber that add permanent, tangible value to the fabric of the home.

 We are very nearly at the end of 2025.
-It has been a year of consolidation for the industry, but as we look toward 2026, clear patterns are emerging in what homeowners actually want.
+It has been a highly transitional year of consolidation for the UK construction industry, but as we look firmly toward 2026, incredibly clear, high-intent patterns are emerging regarding what homeowners actually want to invest in.

 1. Aluminium: The “Soho” Aesthetic